I've found the best soundbars by watching Top Gun Maverick on repeat all year — here are my 6 favorites

 ❌ It's large.
 The Dione won't fit on smaller TV stands, and it will dominate smaller TVs.

 If money is no object and you want the best soundbar you can get hold of before looking at full home cinema systems, then the Devialet Dione is going to make you very, very happy.
-It's got that super fashionable and stylish Devialet look to it, including the center speaker, set into the bar itself.
+It's got that super fashionable and stylish Devialet look to it, including the center speaker, which is set into the bar itself.

 That blob-shaped speaker can be pivoted around as well, so you can place the bar in different-shaped rooms that might require different audio dynamics.
 And once it's all placed properly and dialed in, there really is nothing that sounds like the Dione.

 Its 5.1.2 Dolby Atmos sound gives you some incredible experiences with your favorite movies and TV shows, surrounding you with immersive audio.
 We found the Dione expansive, delivering the very deep lows you want for punchy explosions, but plenty of mid-range impact for voices and dialogue.
 The high range is good as well, never becoming sibilant or problematic.
+Music performance is, as you might expect from a Diavalet product, exemplary, with plenty of depth to the sound when listening to your favorite tunes.
+That powerful low-end comes into its own during playback, for some powerful audio.

 It's not a small soundbar, however, and while sleek, you'll need to make sure that you've got enough space to account for its hefty frame.
 Still, if you've got nearly $3,000 for a soundbar, you're not going to be disappointed by its incredible performance.